ntustison/PaperANTsX/Text/discussion.md

 * Why limit to gray matter and white matter?

+* correlation isn't an ideal measurement for determining accuracy---see ICC paper.

 * The authors use correlation with FreeSurfer measurements.
 Why is this a suboptimal evaluation criterion as compared with demographic (i.e., age) prediction?
 Perhaps dumbing down in terms of tissue segmentation and network parameters produced a lower-